heistermann/radolan2hdf5/README.md

 end = 2002-01-0

 [grid]
-# Expected number of rows in RADOLAN grid
+# Expected number of rows in RADOLAN grid (do not change)
 nx = 1100

-# Expected number of columns in RADOLAN grid
+# Expected number of columns in RADOLAN grid (do not change)
 ny = 900
 ```